Mitsubishi Shogun (2007-2018) Review

 Mitsubishi Shogun (2007-2018) Review: exterior front three quarter photo of the Mitsubishi Shogun on the road

-It looks even thirstier when you consider that this figure was delivered in NEDC tests rather than the later WLTP standard that the rest have since been tested against, that was designed to better reflect real-world conditions, and thus gave worse figures.
+It looks even thirstier when you consider that this figure was delivered in NEDC tests rather than the later WLTP standard that the rest have since been tested against, which was designed to better reflect real-world conditions, and thus gave worse figures.

 That said, the nature of the engine (large capacity, low state of tune) means you should stand a decent chance of replicating that figure in the real world if you’re extra-careful, and getting reasonably close if you drive sensibly.